bartbutenaers/node-red-contrib-ui-svg/README.md

 + [Reset pan/zoom](https://github.com/bartbutenaers/node-red-contrib-ui-svg/tree/master/docs/msg_control.md#reset-panzoom-via-msg) via msg

 ### Enable/disable the SVG
 The Node-RED dashboard allows to enable/disable ui widgets by injecting a message with `msg.enabled` set to a boolean true or false.
 This can also be used to enable or disable all user input in an SVG drawing.
-Note that all other msg properties (like topic, payload, ...) will be ignored in this case, so no command is being used (since this is a standard Node-RED dashboard feature).
+Note that all next injected messages will keep being processed while the node is disabled, like with all other UI nodes (i.e. standard behaviour).

 ![svg_enable](https://github.com/bartbutenaers/node-red-contrib-ui-svg/assets/14224149/f4485aa4-1877-4451-babb-570e95ce03cd)
 ```